“Just to say many thanks for the Bradford Wheel. We think it is a great idea and very useful for locals such as

-The Wheel was installed over the summer of 2016; nearly 1,000 maps have now been sold and people are already using it for regular walks (and runs!).
+The Wheel was installed over the summer of 2016; over 1,000 maps have now been sold and people are already using it for regular walks (and runs!).
 In fact, an increasing number of people are challenging themselves to walk the whole of the Outer Wheel in one day.

 The 42 mile waymarked network of walking routes now inter-connects Bradford on Avon and the eight satellite villages of Holt, Limpley Stoke,